RaphGL/Dotfiles/README.md

 # Raph's Dotfiles

 This config was structured so that [GNU Stow](https://www.gnu.org/software/stow/) could be used to quickly set everything up.
-*Reminder: I'm currently using the picom-tryone-git version with experimental backends, make sure to change it back to picom later on.*

 ## Screenshots